TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 3. your start symbol in `editor/MiniJava.main.esv` is set to `Program` or `Start` so that your editor accepts only complete MiniJava programs.

+#####Hint:
+For old SDF3 files, with deprecated constructors, you can also apply the ``Lift to SDF3`` builder to lift your grammar into the new SDF3 style, getting a new file in the ``src-gen/formatted`` folder, with no deprecated constructs.

+``Lift to SDF3`` has two different versions: it can **lift productions into templates** or it can **lift them into productive productions**.
+Therefore, it can be used to generate default templates from regular productive productions in a different file, on src-gen/formatted.
+All .sdf3 files in the ``src-gen`` folder are only temporary and are deleted when building the project.

 ### Folding Rules

 Presentational editor services such as code folding and syntax highlighting are defined